WimJongeneel/ts-reactive-rendering/README.md

-# A virtual DOM in typescirpt
+# A virtual DOM in typescript

 This project contains a virtual DOM implementation in TypeScript.